vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 It is estimated that only about one-third of the width of the inscribed stone has been preserved (Plate 77), and it is unknown how many lines would have been below the last line extant.
 Fleet remarks that ‘the probability is [. . . ] that the larger number (seventy-two) has been lost at the beginning of this (i.e. first) line, and in proportion all the way down’.
 3 The other option considered by Fleet is that only thirty-eight syllables are missing at the beginning of each line.
 This option is invalidated by the Sārdūlavikrīd ´ . ita verse in line 3, of which the end coincides with the right side of the stone.
 From this and the preceding incomplete Mālinī verse of line 2 it can be deduced that altogether 69 syllables have been lost in line 3.
 This would bring the total number of akṣaras in line 3

 ∗ The first version of this article was published in Indo-Iranian Journal 52.2–3 (2009), 207–16.
-The article in this double issue of IIJ was dedicated to Oskar von Hin¨uber.
+The article in this double issue of IIJ was dedicated to Oskar von Hinüber.
 1 For the Haraha Inscription of the Reign of Īśānavarman, Year [VS] 611 see: Sāstri 1917– ´

 18; Sircar SI I, 385–389; Thaplyal 1985, 141–146.
 For the Jaunpur Stone Inscription of Īśvaravarman see: J.F.
 Fleet in CII III (1888), 228–230; Thaplyal 1985, 139–40.
 2 CII III (1888), 228.